 Step 7.
 Review and Submit Your Application

-Before hitting the submit button, take a moment to review your entire application thoroughly.
-Moreover, ensure all sections are complete and accurate and adhere to all guidelines and requirements.
-Once you’re confident everything is in order, submit your application.
+Before hitting the submit button, review your entire application carefully.
+Make sure all sections are complete, accurate, and consistent with each college’s guidelines.
+Once you are confident everything is in order, submit your application.

-As mentioned above, applying to universities through Common App requires you to submit some essential documents.
-They provide a comprehensive picture of your academic history, personal achievements, and future potential.
-Here are some documents you’d need:
+As mentioned above, applying to universities through the Common App requires you to prepare several essential documents.
+These materials give colleges a fuller picture of your academic history, personal achievements, and future potential.
+Here are some documents you may need:

 High School Transcripts